Best Electric Shavers for Men in 2026 Reviewed and Compared

 When tackling three days of growth, the Series 6 performed reasonably well, but it certainly wasn’t effortless.
 I noticed it struggled somewhat, leaving behind more patches than I’d prefer, necessitating extra passes.
 It wasn’t a deal-breaker, as these patches were cleared up, but it clearly indicated that this shaver isn’t built for tackling denser, longer stubble efficiently.
 For me, two days of growth seemed to be its sweet spot – here, it delivered a much smoother, more efficient shave with minimal fuss.

-I have already used and reviewed the latest S6 models (released first in the USA and other countries, possibly following) with the turbo and gentle modes.
+I have already used and reviewed the latest S6 models with the turbo and gentle modes.
 The turbo mode was fine and a little quicker with additional power than the normal mode of the previous S6 models; however, I did not get along well with the gentle mode, as it just felt too slow (i.e., underpowered), but others might have a better experience.

 I could quite easily do without the new additional shaving mode feature; others may find it useful, though.